What is this medicine?

 Talk to your pediatrician regarding the use of this medicine in children.
 This medicine is not approved for use in children.

-What if I miss a dose?This does not apply.
+What if I miss a dose?

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications: